Paperspace/paperspace-node/README.md

 That is, the first argument is parameters object, and the second is a error-first callback function.

-For information on all the methods available, see the [API documentation](https://paperspace.github.io/paperspace-sdk).
+For information on all the methods available, see the [API documentation](https://paperspace.github.io/paperspace-node).

 ### CLI

-Assuming you've installed the `paperspace-sdk` package, you can invoke the Paperspace CLI with:
+Assuming you've installed the `paperspace-node` package, you can invoke the Paperspace CLI with:

     $ paperspace --help